 If a name could speak for itself, it is most certainly Nando’s damn website.
 Nando’s gaudy yet tasteful vaporwave-esque design is a testament to fully showcasing your brand identity and design skills as a graphic designer.

-Nando ties in the motif of “damn” by employing choice repetition of the word alongside visual design elements to further support his claim of being a damn good designer.
+Nando ties in the motif of “damn” by employing choice repetition of the word alongside visual design elements to further support his claim of being a damn good designer — and it works.

-Similar to Yoo’s design approach, Guyette lets his notable design projects speak for themselves.
-Brand identity is Guyette’s forte.
-In just a few words, you can define Guyette’s brand as functionality meets class meets professionalism.
+Similar to Howsem’s design approach, Rani lets her notable design projects speak for themselves.
+Brand identity is Rani’s forte.
+In just a few words, you can define her brand as aesthetic functionality that meets creative professionalism.

 5. Alex Fisher